Alstroemeria psittacina

-Alstroemeria psittacina, with the common names Peruvian lily, parrot flower, parrot lily, lily of the Incas, princess lily and New Zealand Christmas bell.
+Alstroemeria psittacina, with the common names Peruvian lily, parrot flower, parrot lily, lily of the Incas, princess lily and New Zealand Christmas bell, is a species of flowering plant in the family Alstroemeriaceae.
 It is found in cerrado and pantanal vegetation in Brazil and Argentina.

 Description

 Alstroemeria psittacina is a perennial herb with underground tubers.
 Flowers grow in umbels of 3-8 flowers.
 They can be red to reddish-purple, sometimes with brownish spots.